jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 (having a 3&#x302; or b3&#x302;)
 and then compare them to a major or minor "reference mode".

-Ionian is the major scale,
+Ionian, the major scale,
-so it's the major reference mode.
+is the major reference mode.

-Aeolian is the natural minor scale.
+Aeolian, the natural minor scale, is the minor reference mode.
-It's the reference against which all minor modes can be compared.

 Each of the other modes differs from Ionian or Aeolian by only a single tone, which is responsible for the mode's unique sound and feel.